 The answers to both these questions lie in the data.
-Growth in 2017 came in at 2.5%.
+Growth in 2017 came in at 2.5 percent.
 This is a solid performance.
-Indeed, it's above the trend growth rate, which I peg at about 13⁄4%.
-The trend growth rate is the rate of growth that can be sustained over the long term, and it's determined by economic fundamentals like demographics and productivity growth.
+Indeed, it's above the trend growth rate, which I peg at about 13/4 percent.